Chip designers see dollar signs in Bitcoin miners

 "It's the guys who sell the equipment who are making the money, not the Bitcoin miners," said Jackson-Wilde, a manager at a company that makes motorcycle batteries.

 CoinTerra believes spending on new Bitcoin mining chips could easily hit $100 million a year for the next three years, assuming no change in prices.
-While that is peanuts for large semiconductor companies like Intel Corp (INTC.O) and Qualcomm Inc (QCOM.O), it is a lucrative market for a handful of small developers.
+While that is peanuts for large semiconductor companies like Intel Corp and Qualcomm Inc, it is a lucrative market for a handful of small developers.

 About 11.9 million Bitcoins, worth $2.4 billion at recent prices, have been minted since the currency began circulating.
 Based on recent activity, the network is on track to create around 1.4 million new Bitcoins annually over the next three years, the equivalent of more than $280 million a year at recent exchange rates.